JassemTK/go-server/README.md

 Create a container out of the img using the pod manager:
 `podman container create -it -p 8081 <img_ID>  ./app`

+Run the container:
+`podman run <container_name>`

-get exposed port:
+Get exposed port:
 `podman ps`

-Try curl or your browser
+Try curl or your browser for a greeting back.